If you would like your students to play the same game repeatedly, you have three options.

 You can set up multiple games in your playlist.
 One way to do this is to copy a game.
 You can then change any parameters of subsequent games, including group size.
 In class, after finishing a game, just click Run on the next game you would like to play.

 Note that students will be randomly allocated to groups and roles in the next game.
 If you would like more control (for example, you want proposers in the initial game to be responders in the subsequent game and vice versa), you should instead Replay a completed game.

 Option 3: Replay Games

-To replay a game, click Replay.
+To replay a game, click Repeat.
 (This option is only visible for completed games, so you may need to click Finish on a game currently running.)
 You must first choose how groups and roles will be assigned (see our different matching mechnisms).
 Then, you can then choose to change any game parameters except group size.